 - Enter your preferred name and click “Send.”

 Students and non-students can designate their gender identity and whether their sex assigned at birth differs from their legal sex, which will be reflected in UHS health records:

 - Log into MyUHS.

 - Select “I want to designate my preferred gender identity and/or sex assigned at birth in my UHS record.”

 - Enter your gender identity and/or sex assigned at birth and click “Send.”

 For questions regarding UHS medical records, students can contact Nancy Ranum at email@example.com or (608) 262-1894.

 All students may access University Health Services, including Mental Health Services, without cost, by virtue of paying your student segregated fees.
 This covers limited individual counseling, group counseling, clinic visits, and more.

 Medical transition services

 Medical transition services are covered by the Student Health Insurance Program, a supplemental insurance beyond services provided through segregated fees.
-SHIP covers up to $25,000 of transition care, including hormone prescriptions, surgical procedures, electrolysis, and other transition-related medications or procedures.
-This dollar amount is a lifetime cap.
+SHIP NO LONGER HAS A CAP ON COST for some transition care, including hormone prescriptions, surgical procedures, surgery-related electrolysis, and other transition-related medications or procedures.

 If hormones and related supplies are your primary need, it is more cost-effective to pay out of pocket than to buy SHIP.
 For surgical procedures, we recommend getting your letters, appointments, and arrangements in place, and then purchasing SHIP for the semester of your surgery.
 Surgical care is covered at 60% for out-of-network providers and 80% for in-network providers.